The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC’s basic position is that personal service companies (PSCs) should be able to self-assess whether or not the off-payroll rules (also known as the intermediary rules or IR35) apply, but it also holds the view that there is “significant non-compliance” with the IR35 rules (see the 2015 IR35 Discussion document, page 4), although there are no reliable statistics in this area.
 Whatever the level of non-compliance with the IR35 regime, it is not at all clear to what extent it is attributable to ignorance of the rules, an inability to navigate those rules, businesses and advisers coming to a different conclusion to HMRC on the basis of the facts or deliberate non-compliance.

-Against this backdrop, it is easy to understand why HMRC compliance teams focus on IR35, but it can be hard for any PSC (or its adviser) to assess its own level of risk of IR35 challenge from one of th
+Against this backdrop, it is easy to understand why HMRC compliance teams focus on IR35, but it can be hard for any PSC (

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 If an individual sells a chargeable asset and makes an allowable loss, how can this be relieved?First of all, since the simplification of capital gains tax from 6 April 2008, the proforma to calculate a loss is the same as the proforma to calculate a gain.
 See the Basic calculation principles of